jbolns/jbolns/README.md

 👋 Hello sexy people, I’m J.

-👽 Currently trying to develop cool things, and continuously learn about digital technologies.
+👽 Currently trying to develop cool things.

 💞️ What is cool?
-High-performance websites (cool, yet fast and efficient/sustainable), digital sustainability, edge AI, among many other things (it's a long list).
+High-performance websites (cool, yet fast and efficient/sustainable), digital sustainability, edge AI, anything 3D, among many other things (it's a long list).

 💡 My biggest lesson thus far is that coding is increasingly a team effort.
 I started my coding journey independently.
 Would now like to change that.